WELCOME TO THE WEBSITE OF

 The Plays of Stephen Taft

 Playwriting has been my focus in recent years and strangely they all seem to end on a positive note.
 Perhaps it's how I hope our future will be.
-The plays include Storybook Christmas, a family-friendly holiday musical (with it's own link in the header), Hope the Firefly (a children's play), Kreon (a contemporary adaptation of the classic Greek play, Antigone), a one-act play, (Apples and Elephants) and several short ten-minute page plays intended for short-play festivals or an evening of short plays.
-Thus far, I have had plays produced in Louisiana, Iowa, California, Florida, Missouri, Ohio and New York.
+The plays include Storybook Christmas, a family-friendly holiday musical (with it's own link in the header), The Drive, The Morning After, Nice and Kind, Love, Life and Legacy, Kreon (a contemporary adaptation of the classic Greek play, Antigone and strangely relevant to today), a one-act play, (Apples and Elephants) and additional plays intended for short-play festivals or an evening of short plays collectively Thus far, I have had plays produced in Illinois, Louisiana, Iowa, California, Florida, Missouri, Ohio and New York.
+I encourage you to give them a read and to reach out if there is one that may be of interest.

 Production Photos